Faizanms812/Packet-Tracer-Project/README.md

       relationship with OSPF routers.

 **The difference between neighborship and adjacencies**

+   1. Neighbors - These OSPF routers establish neighborship but do not establish and share LSAs.

+   2. Adjacencies: Router are fully synchronized and can exchange LSAs.
+Only DR and BDR can perform full adjacenies.
+DROther to DROther can not, they will only perform neighborship.

+**OSPF commands**

+   router ospf {process-id}

+   network {ip} {wildcard} area {area-id}

+   router-id {ip}

+   ip ospf {process-id} area {area-id} - enable OSPF directly on an interface

+   passive-interface {interface-id} - disable OSPF from sending Hello messages on certain interfaces

+   ip ospf cost {value} - be in interface config mode

+   ip ospf hello-interval {seconds}

+   ip ospf dead-interval {seconds}

+   auto-cost reference-bandwidth {Mbps}

 ![Untitled](https://github.com/user-attachments/assets/ece9aafc-750d-4f8c-8775-22dea5cb9c8a)

 Current routing table (Note Building C is sill not configured)

 ![image](https://github.com/user-attachments/assets/fb16bdf7-180e-4b48-b4eb-1486943d8a87)

 Configuring NTP services